Justine Lavit

-Justine Lavit (born 19 July 2006) is a French rhythmic gymnast and a member of the national group.
+Justine Lavit (born 19 July 2006) is a French retired rhythmic gymnast who was a member of the national group.
 She competed in the group event at the 2024 Summer Olympics.

 Career

 Junior

 Lavit competed as an individual up through the junior category.
 She participated in her first international competition in 2017 at age 11, and she was 13th at the junior national championships in 2019.

 She began training in Montpellier in 2016.
 In October 2020, she participated in the selection process for the team for the European Championships in Kyiv at the National Institute for Sport, Expertise and Performance (INSEP).
 She placed third and was not selected.
 In January 2021, she won bronze at a review competition in Calais.
 In September, she began training at INSEP, trying to achieve her dream of competing at the 2024 Olympic Games.